Tension Of Opposites

 Dig deeper with Sebastian →

 Jung did conceive of psychological process in terms of discrimination and then synthesis of opposites.
-The experience of synthesising the opposites involves a process of balancing or self-regulation… Neurosis can then be seen as unbalanced or one-sided development arising out of the dominance of one of the two sides of the pair.
+The experience of synthesising the opposites involves a process of balancing or self-regulation.
+Jung refers to this as compensation.

 Samuels, Andrew, Jung and the Post-Jungians, 1985supporting